 The reason we weren’t seeing any traffic is that the term was grouped into a close variant.
 The search volume we were seeing was actually for the search term “google index”.
 This could have been a big problem if we had spent time and money securing that ranking.

 Close Variants in Action

-To show you this in detail let’s do a search in keyword planner for the search term “google indexer”.
+To show you this in detail here is a search we did in keyword planner for the search term “google indexer” at the time.